OusamaAlzhouri/notes-app/README.md

 # Notes App

 A simple Notes App built with HTML, CSS, and JavaScript.
 The app allows users to add, display, and delete notes.
-Users can click a floating "+" button to create a new note and submit it via a form.

 ## Features
 - **Display notes**: All added notes are displayed in a list, with the most recent notes shown first.